Leading Remainer Dominic Grieve insists he is not part of anti-Brexit conspiracy

-Leading Remainer Dominic Grieve denied being involved in an anti-Brexit conspiracy after addressing a private meeting in the European Commission’s London base.
+Leading Remainer Dominic Grieve denied being involved in an anti-Brexit conspiracy after addressing a private meeting in a Brussels base in London.

 The former attorney general was accused of “supping with the devil” by Brexiteers after being seen at the event with former spin doctor Alastair Campbell and other opponents of Britain’s exit from the EU.